walmis/blackmagic-espidf/README.md

 ```
 ## STA Fix:

-Applay in main/platform.c
+Applayed in main/platform.c

 ```bash
 - #if CONFIG_ESP_WIFI_MODE_STA
 + #if CONFIG_ESP_WIFI_IS_STATION
 ```
-at 417 and 468 for fixing STA mode .
+at 417 and 468 for fixing STA mode.